Guan06/mina/README.md

 # **M**icrobial community d**I**versity and **N**etwork **A**nalysis with **MINA**

-An increasing number of microbiome datasets have been generated and analysed with the rapidly developing sequencing technologies.
+An increasing number of microbiome datasets have been generated and analyzed with the help of rapidly developing sequencing technologies.
 At present, analysis of taxonomic profiling data is mainly conducted using composition-based methods, which ignores interactions between community members.
-Besides, the comprehensive comparative network analysis is unexplored, limiting the study of community dynamics.
-The goal of *MINA* is to provide a thorough framework for microbial community analysis based on higher order community features to better understand the principles that govern the establishment of those communities.
-We reduced the noise / signal ratio for diversity analysis by integrating the network-derived features and introduced a bootstrap-permutation based network comparison method to statistically assess community networks dissimilarities under specific condition and to extract discriminative features.
+Besides this, a lack of efficient ways to compare microbial interaction networks limited the study of community dynamics.
+To better understand how community diversity is affected by complex interactions between its members, we developed a framework (Microbial community dIversity and Network Analysis, MINA), a comprehensive framework for microbial community diversity analysis and network comparison.
+By defining and integrating network-derived community features, we greatly reduce noise-to-signal ratio for diversity analyses.
+A bootstrap and permutation-based method was implemented to assess community network dissimilarities and extract discriminative features in a statistically principled way.

 ## Overview of the workflow